 About Future Series

 Each year in October, with Dutch Design Week, the Dutch Design Foundation reveals how the world of tomorrow is already being made today.
 To draw extra attention to these promising perspectives the themed Future Series has been held throughout the year since 2014.
 Following previous editions in Eindhoven and Milan the Future Series now takes place in Amsterdam.
 Future Series is a Dutch Design Foundation programme in collaboration with de Volkskrant (national newspaper) and Pakhuis de Zwijger.
 With Jeroen Junte as moderator.
-Previous speakers included: Koert van Mensvoort, Jurgen Bey, Marije Vogelzang and Christien Meindertsma.
+Previous speakers included: Koert van Mensvoort, Jurgen Bey, Marije Vogelzang, Christien Meindertsma and RAAAF.

 Future Series #8: Constructed Images of the Future